Marigold

 Tincture: (B.P.C.
 1934) 1:5 in 90% alcohol, 0.3-1.2ml

 Additional Comments: In the 12th century Macer wrote that merely looking at the plant would improve the eyesight, clear the head and encourage cheerfulness.
 Culpeper recommended it to 'strengthen the heart', and it was highly regarded in the treatment of smallpox and measles.
 Today Calendula is widely used in homoeopathic remedies, where it is prescribed for coughs, the common cold, fever, wounds and chronic infections.
 Such large amounts are grown for medicinal use in the former Soviet Union that it has earned the name of Russian penicillin.
 The leaves and petals can be eaten in salads, and the flowers are widely used in cosmetics.
+The bright hues also make beautiful accessories for girls' costumes or fancy dress up.
 Traditionally the flowers were used to impart a yellow colour to cheese.

 Bibliography